Keyfactor/ejbca-ce/lib/ext/readme.txt

 httpclient (here) is only used by SigningDailyRollingFileAppender and is from the Apache Http Components project, using the Apache license: commons-httpclient-3.1.jar

+ServiceManifestBuilder is a homegrown lib used to compile service manifests.
+LGPL.